Ready ... set ... solve!

 What happens when educators, technologists, students, families, and community partners work together using AI technology to create solutions to educational challenges?
 Hint: it’s a winning combination.

 A hackathon is a collaborative event where people work together to solve a problem or create new ideas.
-True to its name, the annual Stanford Accelerator for Learning (SAL) AI + Learning Differences Symposium and Hackathon assembled educators, technologists, students, families, and community partners for a first-time event to produce competitive, real-world solutions.
+True to its name, the annual Stanford Accelerator for Learning (SAL) AI + Learning Differences Symposium and Hackathon assembled educators, technologists, students, families, and community partners for a December event to produce competitive, real-world solutions.
+The lived experiences of participants with learning differences and inclusion by design were central to the event, as was the collaborative partnership of the Hackathon sponsor, the Alana Foundation.

 FeelLink – This AI-driven adaptive learning platform helps young adults strengthen social skills and emotional intelligence through personalized, immersive, interactive scenarios.